 journals, international conferences proceedings, and book chapters.

-Scholar citation number is over 20300 times and H index 76.
-His main
+Scholar citation number is 23725 times and H index 80.
+His main research

 bioinformatics.
 His main research interest includes neural networks,